markziemann/mitch/inst/script/README.txt

-In this folder there are some "raw" data files which are used to demonstrate mitch functions in the examples.
+In the inst/extdata/ folder there are some "raw" data files which are used to demonstrate mitch functions in the examples.
 The instructions used to create these data are in the inst/script/example_datagen.R script.

 These are the files:
 .